‘Defining the Need’ – the plan to accelerate standardisation in the construction sector

 3 min read | Matt Goff | July 2021

-The movement to bring standardised, repeatable platform systems found in the manufacturing sector to construction continues to grow.
+The movement to bring standardised, repeatable modular building systems found in the manufacturing sector to construction continues to grow.

 But has been held back by a lack of clarity and consistency in the processes and standards which allow platform solutions to work across multiple sectors, stakeholders, projects and building types.
 As well as a lack of confidence in a forward pipeline for these solutions.
 ‘Defining the Need’ is report outlining plans to accelerate standardisation in the construction sector.